Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 - Is the council factoring community issues into its engagement with local businesses?
 Are there direct links with key employers, such as ones whose employees include significant numbers of EU citizens or businesses which serve EU national communities?

 Does the local authority have systems in place to track communications with key stakeholders to ensure that they engage regularly?
-Is there a strategy in place to communicate the implications of EU exit for local residents?
+Is there a strategy in place to communicate the implications of leaving the EU for local residents?

 Is there a mechanism to ensure that issues raised by community stakeholders are taken forward where possible?
 If this is not possible, have steps been put in place to reassure communities and to log their concerns so these can be passed, where appropriate, to those bodies responsible?